YizhuoZhai/YizhuoZhai.github.io/_pages/about.md

   - /about.html
 ---

-This is Yizhuo's home on the web!
-I'm a PhD candidate in UC, Riverside and co-advised by [Srikanth V. Krishnamurthy](https://www.cs.ucr.edu/~krish/) and [Zhiyun Qian](https://www.cs.ucr.edu/~zhiyunq/).
+Welcome to Yizhuo's corner of the web!
+I'm a postdoc at Georgia Institute of Technology, working with [Taesoo Kim](https://taesoo.kim).
+I gain my PhD in UC, Riverside, under the guidance of  [Srikanth V. Krishnamurthy](https://www.cs.ucr.edu/~krish/) and [Zhiyun Qian](https://www.cs.ucr.edu/~zhiyunq/).
 I also tightly collabrate with [Chengyu Song](https://www.cs.ucr.edu/~csong/) and [Manu Sridharan](https://manu.sridharan.net).
 I'm into all the stuff about computers, especially how operating system works.
 Coding is the magic for me and I'm keeping improving my ability to wave the wand.
 ### News
+[11/01/2023] I started my postdoc at Georgia Institute of Technology.
 [09/15/2023] I successfully defended my dissertation!!! 🎉🎉🎉
 [08/01/2023] We have submitted our work of using LLM for assisting static analysis, the paper is stored in [arXiv](https://arxiv.org/abs/2308.00245).
 [07/18/2023] Our workshop paper "Assisting Static Analysis with Large Language Models: A ChatGPT Experiment" is accepted by ESEC/FSE Ideas, Visions and Reflections(IVR) Track.